TimothyByrd/ChaosHelper/README.md

 `stashPageXYWH` ([ 0, 0, 0, 0 ]) specifies the rectangle in the PoE client window where the stash tab grid is.
 It usually auto-determines correctly, but may need to be specified for certain monitors.

+`stashPageVerticalOffset` sets a number of pixels to vertically offset the stash rectangle.
+To set this, type a 'T' in the ChaosHelper console window to toggle the test pattern and check how well the test pattern aligns with the stash tab squares.
+If the pattern is a little too high, try increasing `stashPageVerticalOffset` (e.g. from 0 to 10) and typing 'R' to reload the configuation - or restart ChaosHelper.

 If you need to set a custom value, take a screenshot of your stash tab,then open the screen shot in a program like IrfanView.
 Make a select rectangle over the grid part of the tab, and determine the X,Y,Height,Width of the selection.